The Short Cincinnati Ghetto Story

-The Cincinnati black population has been in the city since the city’s beginning, especially with freed and runaway slaves from nearby Kentucky and Virginia moving into the city, making Cincinnati to have one of the largest black communities in the country during the 1800s.
+The black population has been in Cincinnati since the city’s beginning, especially with an influx of freed and runaway slaves from nearby Kentucky and Virginia, making the city to have one of the largest black communities in the United States during the 1800s.

 The first main section for the Cincinnati black community was around Liberty and Linn, in an area that is officially called the West End, as the city’s “Black Laws” limited the people’s movement in the city, during the late 1800s and early 1900s.